Treasure Island Development: Master plan

 The master plan calls for all residences to be within a 10-minute walk of all basic goods.
 A new ferry terminal would connect to a retail center as part of an urban core with a 40-story tower and hotels.
 Three distinct residential neighborhoods would radiate from the core area and feature townhouses, along with flats and a 14-story residential tower.
 Also proposed are five high-rise towers, a K-8 school, 450000 sqft of retail and commercial buildings, a 275 acre park, a 20 acre organic farm, and a 400-ship marina and beach along with state-of-the-art community facilities.
 The entire redevelopment would take 20 to 30 years to build and would create 8,000 new households for approximately 20,000 people.
 The development is expected to cost US$1.5 billion.

 Buildings in the development

 Project status

 The City of San Francisco and the former San Francisco Redevelopment Agency had planned to redevelop the 404 acre island since 1997, when the United States Navy closed its base on the island.
-The Treasure Island Project is being developed by a joint venture between Lennar and Kenwood Investments.
+The Treasure Island Project is being developed by a joint venture between Lennar and Wilson Meany.

 On June 7, 2011, the San Francisco Board of Supervisors voted 11-0 to approve the project.
 The project would create 3,000 permanent jobs, and 2,000 construction jobs.
-Treasure and Yerba Island are home to 1,800 residents, who have access to a commercial area, restaurants, schools, community organizations, event venues, sporting clubs and athletic leagues.
+Treasure Island's development was set to break ground during mid-2012.
+However, on April 12, 2013, The San Francisco Chronicle reported that the deal has collapsed, with the Chinese investors from China Development Bank and China Railway Construction Corporation withdrawing from the project.

+To facilitate the project, about 40 households in Yerba Island were evicted in 2015, with two-thirds opted to relocate to Treasure Island.
 Construction of the large development started in March 2016.
+In 2019, there were about 1,800 residents who lived in Treasure Island.

+On March 1, 2022, daily ferry service between Treasure Island Ferry Terminal and San Francisco Ferry Building was commenced.

+Construction of Isle House (also known as Tidal House), which located at Parcel C2.4 in the development area, began in July 2022.
+The building has 22 floors and 250 apartment units.
+It was topped out on July 12, 2023.
+The tower was then opened in September 2024.
+Upon its completion, it became the first and the tallest high-rise building in Treasure Island.

+The first affordable apartment in the development area, Maceo May Apartments, was officially opened on May 18, 2023.
+The 6-floor building has 105 units and was built solely for veterans.
+It was then followed by the 7-floor Star View Court, which was opened on October 9, 2024.
+This apartment has 138 units.